tahonaPL/tahona-spark-mvc/README.md

 ### MULTI fetch by component   ###

-Example is for dynami menu module that will popup when new project or classes are added.
+Example is for dynamic menu module that will popup when new project or classes are added.
 ```php

     /**